 In the following image, we have added a thicker line to the calendar and changed its color.

 You can also customize the individual parts within each event by going back to the main settings screen.

 Once again, select ‘Post Style,’ but this time choose ‘Edit Individual Elements’ instead.

-You’ll now see all the different content that Smash Balloon shows for each event, such as its title, date, and the event details.
+You will now see all the different content that Smash Balloon shows for each event, such as its title, date, and event details.

 To hide a piece of content, simply click to uncheck its box.

 You can also change how an element looks by clicking on its name.